 For each load of canola, growers will be required to declare on the Delivery Advice and Declaration Form, that none of the canola in the load is a genetically modified variety.
-This declaration replaces the separate declaration form required in previous years.

 As South Australia has a moratorium on GM canola, Viterra only offers non-GM segregations and can only accept varieties of canola from the Australian Oilseeds Federation (AOF) approved list for non-GM varieties.

 As part of the quality testing program, Viterra collects samples from all grower loads of canola delivered to site for GM and chemical residue testing.
 This is essential to ensure that canola quality meets the expectations of customers as well as state and federal legislation.